Grind Size Guide

 Grinding your coffee isn’t just another box to tick in your morning routine.
 It’s a powerful lever that can totally transform what ends up in your cup.
 Grind size acts like a precision filter between your coffee beans and your brew.
 Too fine, and you over-extract the bitter notes.
 Too coarse, and the water doesn’t have time to capture the flavours locked in the bean.
 Either way, you’re missing out on taste.

-In concrete terms, grind size influences three key elements of your coffee:
+Concretely, grind size influences three fundamental elements of your coffee:

-- The finer the grind, the more surface area is exposed to the water.
-This leads to faster, more complete extraction — but it also raises the risk.
-Over-extraction brings out bitterness.
+- Extraction surface: The finer the grind, the more surface area is exposed to water contact.
+This allows for faster, more complete extraction — but also riskier.
+Too much extraction, and bitterness takes over.

-- Grind size determines how long the water stays in contact with the coffee.
-A very fine grind extracts quickly (like for espresso), while a coarse grind needs more time (think French Press or cold brew).
-Matching the grind to the brewing method is essential.
+- Contact time: Grind size determines how long water stays in contact with coffee.
+A very fine grind works quickly (for espresso, for example), while a coarse grind needs time (French Press, cold brew...).
+Adapting the grind to your brewing method is therefore essential.

-- The finer the grind, the more precise your water temperature needs to be (ideally between 90–96 °C).
-Otherwise, you risk over-extraction — that moment when your coffee turns too strong, too dry, too aggressive.
+- Extraction temperature: The finer it is, the more the water needs to be at the right temperature (between 90 and 96°C).
+Otherwise, you risk over-extraction — that moment when coffee becomes too strong, too dry, too aggressive.

-A bad grind is like putting bicycle tires on a car: it might roll, but it won’t handle well.
-And most of all, you’ll miss out on what your coffee really has to offer.
+Wrong grind size is like putting bicycle tires on a car: it rolls, but it doesn't hold the road.
+And most importantly, you're not getting what your coffee really has to offer.

-💡 Quick reminder: ground coffee starts oxidizing the moment it’s exposed to air.
+💡Important reminder: Ground coffee starts oxidizing as soon as it's exposed to air.
 Within minutes, it loses its most subtle volatile aromas.
-If you want to respect your coffee (and your taste buds), grind just before brewing.
+If you want to respect your coffee (and your palate), always grind just before brewing.

 Grind Type by Brewing Method